dhamaker/UXNotes/README.md

 (under construction.... )

 ## UX Interests
-I'm interested in making web accessible and safe or the general public.
-Managing family and private access to information and services.
+I'm interested in

+* User-centric design culture.
+* Making the Web accessible and safe for consumers.
+* IAM design for access to information and services (e.g. individual, family, and closed-social access).
+* Online Privacy experience and design.

-Web Standards, Accessibility, Privacy, Access, Sharing, HTML prototyping, Analytics.
+I have expertise in Web Standards, Accessibility, Privacy, Access, Sharing, HTML prototyping, Analytics.
 Consumer identity and access management.
 Blockchain, Smart Contracts, DID.

 ## UX Competencies
 UX managers need to have current knowledge in many different areas.